Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Highlight any accomplishments or responsibilities that you were able to fulfill in these positions.
+- Highlight any accomplishments or responsibilities you fulfilled in these roles.

 References: